 Copies of accident reports taken by the Sheriff’s Office may be obtained by contacting the Records Division at the Sheriff’s Office Operations Building, 27747 W. 159th Street; you will need the case number assigned to the report and the fee is $1.00.
 Accident reports may also be obtained from the Accident Report page.

-Deputies, certified as Child Safety Seat Technicians install child seats by appointment only.
-Please, contact the Research and Planning Unit at 913-715-5400 to schedule an installation.
+Deputies, certified as Child Safety Seat Technicians inspect child seats by appointment only.
+Please, contact the Research and Planning Unit at 913-715-5598 to schedule an inspection.

 No. All land in Johnson County is privately owned or otherwise not available for use for the activities described.